jackkershaw/my-coding-progress/src/progress.md

 - 1 February: 7 hours applying to jobs and updating profile on job sites.
 - 2 February: 2.5 hours interview prep, 1 hour learning about Typescript.
 - 3 February: 3.5 hours job applications, 0.5 learning Typescript.
-- 4 February: 1 hour applying to jobs, 0.5 hours learning Typescript.
+- 4 February: 1 hour applying to jobs, 0.5 hours learning Typescript, 4 hours learning NextJS and working on Brutalist project.
--
+- 5 February: 4 hours learning how to fetch data from API in Javascript with FreecodeCamp (last section of new js course), 2.5 hours applying to jobs.

 ## To do next: